batuff/Survival/README.md

 The code is written in C++ and makes use of the GSL (GNU Scientific Libraries) and OpenMP (Open Multi-Processing) external libraries.

-### Full description
+### Documentation
-A full description of the code can be found in the User's Manual: "Documentation/Survival_USERS_MANUAL.pdf".
+ - A full description of the code can be found in the User's Manual: "Documentation/Survival_USERS_MANUAL.pdf".
+ - Once you have downloaded the *Survival* folder, an interactive html manual is available opening the "./Documentation/html/index.html" file.

 ### Reference published paper:
 *Writing in progress!!*